 People with Brugada syndrome have an increased risk of irregular heart rhythms beginning in the lower chambers of the heart (ventricles).

-Brugada syndrome is treatable with preventive measures such as avoiding aggravating medications, reducing fever and, when necessary, using a medical device called an implantable cardioverter-defibrillator (ICD).
+Treatment of Brugada syndrome includes preventive measures such as reducing fever and avoiding medications that might trigger the arrhythmia.
+Some people with Brugada syndrome need a medical device called an implantable cardioverter-defibrillator (ICD).

 - Irregular heartbeats or palpitations

 - Extremely fast and chaotic heartbeat